barumau/pandunia/spa/pandunia-spa.md

 a - en (a)
 a dure de - durante
-a jong - centrarse (en el centro de)
+a zong - centrarse (en el centro de)
 a ke - dónde
 a kon - juntos
 a korte - pronto